-a) Proposals to convert lands within an employment area designation in a local municipal official plan-to another type of land use will be reviewed through a municipal comprehensive review.
-An Amendment to this Plan will not be required to implement an employment area conversion for lands designated Employment in this plan.
-Lands that are designated for Employment in a local Official Plan, but not the County Official Plan, will not require a County Official Plan Amendmentthat is within a settlement area in a local municipal official plan.
+- a) Proposals to convert lands within an employment area designation in a local municipal official plan to another type of land use will be reviewed through a municipal comprehensive review.
+An Amendment to this Plan will not be required to implement an employment area conversion that is within a settlement area in a local municipal official plan.
 The intent of this policy is to ensure that an adequate supply of employment land for a wide variety of employment uses is available at all times in the County.

-In considering a request to remove lands from an employment area designation, it will be demonstrated that:

-- i. there is a need for the conversion; - ii. the municipality will meet the employment forecasts allocated to the municipality in accordance with this Plan; - the conversion will not adversely affect the overall viability of the employment area, and achievement of the intensification target, density target, and other policies of this Plan; - iv. there is existing or planned infrastructure available to accommodate the proposed conversion; - the lands are not required over the long term for the employment purposes for which they are designated; and - vi. cross-jurisdictional issues have been considered.
+In considering a request to remove lands from an employment area designation, it will be demonstrated that: - i. there is a need for the conversion: - ii. the municipality will meet the employment forecasts allocated to the municipality in accordance with this Plan; - iii. the conversion will not adversely affect the overall viability of the employment area, and achievement of the intensification target, density target, and other policies of this Plan; - iv. there is existing or planned infrastructure available to accommodate the proposed conversion; - v. the lands are not required over the long term for the employment purposes for which they are designated; and - vi. cross-jurisdictional issues have been considered.